KrystianLesniak/Clone-Hero-Songs-Compressor/README.md

 4. Wait until the compression process is complete.
 The amount of time this takes will depend on the size of your library.

-5. Once the process is complete, close the application and open the settings menu in Clone Hero and your songs.
+5. Once the process is complete, close the application and open the settings menu in Clone Hero and rescan your songs.
 Your compressed songs will now be available to play in Clone Hero.

 If you encounter any issues do not hesitate to create an [issue ticket via GitHub](https://github.com/KrystianLesniak/Clone-Hero-Songs-Compressor/issues)